-Consideration/Limitation Description Excel 2016 64-bit or Office 365 64-bit To successfully create a connection to an Excel file using Excel 2016 64-bit, the Microsoft Access Database Engine is required and might not have been included in the Excel installation.
+Consideration/Limitation Description Excel 2016 64-bit or Office 365 64-bit To successfully create a connection to an Excel file using Excel 2016 64- bit, the Microsoft Access Database Engine is required and might not have been included in the Excel installation.
 In addition, the architecture (bitness) of the engine must match the bitness of Toad.
-If using 64-bit Toad, the 64-bit version of Microsoft Access Database Engine is required.
-If using 32-bit Toad, the 32-bit version of Microsoft Access Database Engine is required.
-You can download the 64-bit or 32-bit Microsoft Access Database Engine components at: https://www.microsoft.com/en-us/download/details.aspx?id=13255 .
-The state of the following state of the state Be sure to select the appropriate version (64-bit or 32-bit) of the AccessDatabaseEngine.exe installer to match the bitness of Toad.
 Note: This requirement applies only to connections to Excel, not to the Toad functionality of importing/exporting to Excel.